suryanshpandey9920-creator/Factorial/README.md

-Function, and some simple programs using function, such as table, factorial, etc.
+I have created programs using Functions, and some simple programs using function, such as table, factorial, etc.